Astronomy for Beginners

 135.00195.00

 This course is suitable for beginners.
-If you are a non member we will automatically enroll you as a member for a year.
-The classes will be delivered online over the Zoom platform and you can enrol until March 20
+If you are a non member we will automatically enrol you as a member for 12 months.
+The classes will be delivered online over the Zoom platform.

 SKU: N/A Category:

 Suitable for beginners.
 If you are a non member we will automatically enroll you as a member for a year.
-The classes will be delivered on the Zoom platform starting at 7PM on Wednesday January 31.
+The classes will be delivered on the Zoom platform.

 Astronomy Ireland is the world’s most popular astronomy society.